+How is this possible?
 Well, the purpose of a point spread is to essentially level the playing field by making theoretical point adjustments to each team’s final score.
 For the purposes of betting, stronger teams are deducted points and weaker teams are awarded additional points.
 This might sound a little confusing at first, but the concept is actually a rather simple one.

 Here’s an example of how a point spread betting market might look for a football game.

 The -110 next to each team are the odds.
 Although they’re not always -110, these are the standard odds for a point spread.
 They can be a little higher or a little lower, but they’re always pretty close to -110.
 They’re also usually very similar for each team.

 As they do for any wager, the odds here determine how much a winning wager returns relative to the stake.
 In this case, a wager of $110 would return a total of $210.
 This is made up of $100 profit plus the original stake.